WeDu-official/GLC/README.md

 ## this is GLC 3 pro

-IN THE NEXT FEW DAYS THIS VERSION WOULD BE RELEASED ON FTCM AND OUR WEBSITE
+THIS IS THE LAST GLC VERSION AND FROM TODAY TO UNKNOWN DATE IT WOULD BE ARCHIVED ~~IN THE NEXT FEW DAYS THIS VERSION WOULD BE RELEASED ON FTCM AND OUR WEBSITE~~

-note: soon the most wanted version 'GLC 3 MAX' would be released
+~~note: soon the most wanted version 'GLC 3 MAX' would be released~~

 ## new changes and features: